 [BS] A109.1 General.
-The elements of buildings hereby required to be analyzed are specified in Table A1-A.
+The elements of buildings hereby required to be analyzed are specified in Table A102.1.

 [BS] A109.2 Selection of procedure.
-Buildings with rigid diaphragms shall be analyzed by the general procedure of Section A110, which is based on the building code.
-Buildings with flexible diaphragms shall be analyzed by the general procedure or, when applicable, may be analyzed by the special procedure of Section A111.
+Buildings with rigid diaphragms shall be analyzed by the general procedure of Section A110.
+Buildings with flexible diaphragms shall be analyzed by the general procedure or, where applicable, are permitted to be analyzed by the special procedure of Section A111.